OnePlus Nord 2 review: The secret OnePlus 9 Lite?

 With the OnePlus Nord 2, the manufacturer “OnePlus” brings the successor to the first “Nord” device onto the market.
 TechnikNews tested it in everyday life.

-The Nord 2 offers a lot on paper, as did its predecessor.
-The use of a MediaTek is new Prozessor – so far unique in a OnePlus device.
-The manufacturer speaks of a "joint development" of the Dimensity 1200 Prozessors, that's why it got the addition "AI".
+The Nord 2 offers a lot on paper, as was the case with its predecessor.
+What is new is the use of a MediaTek processor - a first for a OnePlus device.
+The manufacturer speaks of a "joint development" of the Dimensity 1200 processor, which is why it has been given the additional name "AI".

 Scope of delivery of the OnePlus Nord 2